5 Sources

 Source: CRN

-The three new AI agents now in preview include a threat-hunting agent that proactively searches for novel attack patterns and adversary behaviors that bypass traditional defenses, leveraging Google Threat Intelligence and Mandiant best practices
+.
+The Threat Hunting agent proactively searches for novel attack patterns and stealthy behaviors that bypass traditional defenses, using intelligence from Google Threat Intelligence and Mandiant best practices3

 2